jremes-foss/kube-ngircd/README.md

 ### Ingress

-This feature will be implemented as part of later iteration.
+Ingress feature will be implemented as part of later iteration.

 ## License